 The ABA Clinical Team

-Your family can feel confident knowing your child is part of Kassandra’s caseload!
+Your family can feel confident knowing your child is part of Sadie’s caseload!

 The ABA Instructor Therapist Team

-Our Instructor Therapists are the heart and soul of the Dragonfly ABA Therapy Team!
+Our Instructor Therapists are the heart and soul of the Dragonfly ABA Team!

 Mikhaela graduated from Laurentian University with a Bachelors of Arts in Psychology and a minor in Women and Gender Studies.
 During this time, she developed a curiosity for supporting neurodivergent individuals which then prompted her to returned to school and obtain an Autism and Behavioural Sciences Certificate from Algonquin College.